 Now the mining should start to run.
 Optionally you can monitor your progress by looking up your wallet address on the miner stats page.

 Ethminer supports all latest protocols, allowing you to connect to any pool you want.
 See the examples on how to connect to different Pools to get started.

 Some command I've used to get insight on what drivers or devices are recognised or not:

 Ethminer benchmark keeps giving 0H/s

 This mostly happens on CUDA-cards and/or when generating the DAG takes longer than the warmup-time.
-This is solved when manually setting a longer warmup-time:
+The

 Building Ethminer fails with error

 #error -- unsupported GNU version! gcc versions later than 6 are not supported!